 Without a doubt, the most important component of our workshop will be – scratch that, is – the ability for heavy-duty storage.
-For almost two years, we’ve been tripping over power tools and our bulky air compressor, wading through paint cans (only to realize the can we need is at the bottom of a 10-can stack) and digging through cardboard boxes to find the fine grit sandpaper.
+For almost two years, our workshop has been a mess.
+We’ve been tripping over power tools and our bulky air compressor.
+We’ve been wading through paint cans and digging through cardboard boxes.
+All to find the fine grit sandpaper.
 It’s a miracle anything was ever accomplished in this house at all!

 Finally, we have some shelves!
-Some really big, really hunky, really strong shelves!
+Some really big, really hunky, really strong DIY floating shelves!

 After making a list of all the easy access items we’d like to store in the workshop (vs. what’ll end up going in the garage), we calculated and re-calculated how many shelves we’d need, how high they’d go and how much space they’ll allow.
 We measured our big bins, the height of two paint cans and checked inventory on all the glues, tapes and things that allow us to complete any given project.
 The prep and planning was a good week’s worth of work alone.
 And then, we got to work work!

 For anyone who wants to take on this same project, your shopping list will vary depending on the width of your shelves, but here’s what we bought for four 6′ wide, wall-to-wall DIY floating shelves:

 4″ wood screws

 Wall color touch-up paint (Stratton Blue, Ben Moore)